 4. Clarks Clarkdale Arlo Boot

-The Clarks Clarkdale Arlo Boot is an ankle boot offering a suede upper, low stacked heel, full soft leather lining, removable Ortholite insole, and rubber sole.
-The elasticated side panels and heel loop tab make them easy to take on and off.
+The Clarks Clarkdale Arlo Boot is an ankle boot with a suede upper, low stacked heel, full soft leather lining, removable Ortholite insole, and rubber sole.
+Elasticated side panels and a heel loop tab make them easy to take on and off.
 They are available in several colors.

-Clarks is well known for making shoes like this that are comfortable, practical, and stylish.
-If you like this style, you might want to also check out the rest of their boots.
+Clarks is well known for making shoes like this that are comfortable, practical, and stylish, and the Clarkdale Arlo is one of their stronger contemporary boot designs.
+If you like this style, the rest of the Clarks boot range is worth a browse.

 5. Vionic Women’s Upright Jessie Ankle Boot

-These adorable Vionic ankle boots feature a suede upper, removable EVA footbed, 2.4″ stacked heel, and rubber sole.
-Full length side zipper.
+These Vionic ankle boots feature a suede upper, removable EVA footbed, 2.4″ stacked heel, and rubber sole, with a full-length side zipper.

-If you are looking for boots with a bit of a heel, you might to consider a pair of Vionic boots like these ones as they feature a podiatrist-designed footbed and are approved by the American Podiatric Medical Association.
+If you are looking for boots with a bit of a heel, the Vionic Upright Jessie is worth considering, as it features a podiatrist-designed footbed and the American Podiatric Medical Association Seal of Acceptance.
+This is one of the few heeled boots I would recommend specifically for plantar-fasciitis-prone feet.

 Best Travel Sandals for Women

-If you’re traveling to a hot weather destination, you might consider packing a pair of travel sandals to keep your feet cool.
-While some sandals are best worn only on the beach, there are some sandals out there that can also offer support for sightseeing and even light hiking.
+If you’re traveling to a hot-weather destination, you might consider packing a pair of travel sandals to keep your feet cool.
+While some sandals are best worn only on the beach, there are some that can also offer support for sightseeing and even light hiking.

-We recommend a range of sandal options, whether your plans are to go hiking, city sightseeing, or relax on the beach.
+We recommend a range of sandal options, whether your plans involve hiking, city sightseeing, or relaxing on the beach.

-If you plan to do a lot of walking, we recommend looking for a pair of sandals with a wide soft front strap, cushioned and supportive footbed, and back strap to keep your ankle in place.
+If you plan to do a lot of walking, look for a pair of sandals with a wide soft front strap, cushioned and supportive footbed, and back strap to keep your ankle in place.
+Most flip-flops are not enough for full days of city walking on hot pavement, no matter how comfortable they feel for a few hours at a beach.

 1. Ecco Yucatan Outdoors Sandals

-The Ecco Yucatan sandals are a mix between a classic sandal and a pair of hiking shoes.
-They offer a nubuck leather upper, three adjustable straps, ankle support, a comfortable footbed, and rubber soles for great traction.
-Available in a ton of colors and fun designs!
+The Ecco Yucatan sandals are a hybrid between a classic sandal and a hiking shoe.
+They offer a nubuck leather upper, three adjustable straps, ankle support, a comfortable footbed, and rubber soles for solid traction.
+Available in many colors and designs.

-If you are looking for sandals that will handle sightseeing as well as hiking and other outdoor activities, we recommend taking a look at these athletic sandals.
-They provide much of the stability and support of a hiking shoe while still allowing your feet to enjoy a bit of fresh air.
+If you are looking for sandals that will handle sightseeing as well as hiking and other outdoor activities, this is the pair I would recommend most often.
+They provide much of the stability and support of a hiking shoe while still letting your feet enjoy some air.

 2. Teva Tirra Athletic Sandal